ABOUT THE CREATOR

 MY CANCER JOURNEY

-Diagnosed with Cancer
+Diagnosed with Breast Cancer in 2022

 The appointment was standard until I saw the technician’s face.
-She compared the last scan and there was something there that wasn’t prior.
-At this point, I knew, I had cancer (not official yet).
+She compared the last scan, and there was something there that wasn’t prior.
+At this point, I knew I had cancer (not official yet).

 Ultrasound quickly moved to having a biopsy.
-Two days later my pathology report hit My Chart.
+Two days later, my pathology report hit My Chart.

 Diagnosis: DCIS, Triple Negative (only 10% of women get), Stage 1, Grade 3